xXCrash2BomberXx/TinyChat/README.md

 ## Mermaid Diagram

-Below shows the process of two clients intiating a conversation and sending a message.
+Below shows the process of 2+ clients intiating a conversation.
-The red blocks represent processes ran on the client who created the chat, the green blocks represent processes ran on the client who is joining the chat after creation, and the blue blocks represent user actions.
+`Client#1` is the client initiating the conversation, `Client#2` is the first client listed in the sender box, and `Client#+` are any clients after.
-As you can see, from the graph, the processes the users perform themselves are quite minimal allowing for an overall easy-to-use messaging client.
+As you can see from the graph, the processes the users perform themselves are quite minimal allowing for an overall easy-to-use messaging client.
 Additionally, because everything is end-to-end encrypted, the server holding the data will never know your message contents.
+The reasoning behind `Client#2` doing much of the key-generation and key-sharing is to prevent the malicious creation of a conversation.
+Since one of the recipients is responsible for generating much of the encryption data, `Client#1` is incapable of creating conversations with invalid keys.

 ```mermaid
 graph TB;